This post may contain affiliate links – full disclosure – read here

 Even beekeepers familiar with the dangers of mite infestations may fail to act quickly.
 Knowing when to treat your bees for mites before it is too late is critical.

-Varroa mite populations must be controlled.
 The beekeeper has several different choices to consider when choosing the best varroa mite treatments for bees.
+Some methods are easier to use and others represent possible contamination of the comb and honey inside.

 In recent years, the use of oxalic acid for varroa mite control has become popular in the US.
 Used successfully for years in Europe, American beekeepers have added this tool to their mite control program.